Types of Support for Mental & Emotional HealthSearch for Resources

 - If you've been prescribed medication, remember to take it according to your doctor's instructions.
 Establishing a regular medication routine or setting reminders can help ensure you stay consistent with your dosages!

-- Sleep Hygiene Getting a good night's sleep is one of the most important things you can do for your mental well-being.
-When you sleep, your body and mind has the chance to heal itself and process information so you can handle your waking life better.
+- Sleep Getting a good night's sleep is one of the most important things you can do for your mental well-being.
+Your body and mind can heal and process information while you sleep, so you can handle your waking life better.

 - Try to stick to a sleep schedule to regulate your body.